evanbones/Sugar-Spice-Compat/README.md

-# Sugar-Spice-Compat
+# Sugar and Spice
-Adds mod compatability for Sugar and Spice
+ A small mod adding compatability for various mods.
+Only for use in my modpack, Sugar and Spice unless permission is otherwise granted.